Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 After eating, continue shopping.

-Ikebukuro is also very lively, with many people and numerous shops.
+Ikebukuro is also very lively, with many people and plenty of shops.

 Chiikawa Park

-Chiikawa Park is also here, but it was closed since it was late.
+Chiikawa Park is also here, but it was already closed since it was late.

-19:15 Sunshine City — Gashapon Ikebukuro Main Store — The World’s Largest Capsule Toy Store (3000+ Machines)
+19:15 Sunshine City — Gashapon Ikebukuro Main Store — The World’s Largest Gachapon Shop (3000+ machines)

 Walked all the way to the world’s largest capsule toy store to hunt for treasures.

-In the end, I didn’t buy anything.
-Although there were many machines here, I didn’t see anything special, and the categories were quite messy, making it overwhelming to browse.
+In the end, there wasn’t much to grab.
+Although there were many machines here, nothing special caught my eye, and the categories were quite messy, making it overwhelming to browse.

-20:10 Return to Ikebukuro Station — Return to Hotel to Rest
+20:10 Return to Ikebukuro Station — Head back to the hotel to rest

 Tonight’s Late-Night Snack: